WORKING FROM HOME:

 TIP 2: GET READY:

 Take off those pajamas and get ready for the day!
 You have no idea how much it helped my mindset when I change into a t-shirt and leggings from the pajamas.
 It gives a purpose and creates another illusion that you are now ready for work.
+Doing 3-minute morning movements will also help you to jumpstart your day.

 TIP 3: SCHEDULE A TIME: